phonon/minecraft-nodes/docs/src/6-territory-resources.md

     to avoid territory pointer graph dependencies.
 This makes it easier to swap in / recreate territory objects on the fly (so long as overall world territory graph unchanged).
--   Territory fixed properties are immutable properties created in world editor.
-Resource properties in a territory can be changed by re-compiling a territory with new resources or after resources are modified.
-Mutable properties are mainly town owner.
-    *(TODO: consider removing all mutable properties.)*
 -   Territory fixed and resource properties should be immutable after territory is created.
 If these need to change, create a new Territory object.